Skip to main content

 Final Verdict

 La Roche-Posay Hyalu B5 is the better formula on paper — dual HA weights plus Madecassoside deliver hydration and repair from a single product.
+For post-procedure recovery, La Roche-Posay beats Vichy with a repair mechanism that Mineral 89 simply does not have.
 Vichy Mineral 89 is the better value in practice — more product, more reviews, lighter texture, lower price.
+The biggest difference between them is whether your skin needs active repair or straightforward daily hydration.
 For skin that needs help recovering, La Roche-Posay is the clinical answer.
 For skin that needs daily hydration done right, Vichy's 32,000-reviewer consensus is hard to argue with.
+Our hyaluronic acid explained guide covers HA molecular weights and application techniques.
 Both are affordably priced and both belong in any serious skincare routine.